Pavan-1997/DevOps_Python_Intro/README.md

 ## Why Python for DevOps considering Shell Scripting?

-he choice between using shell scripting and Python in DevOps depends on the specific task or problem you're trying to solve.
+The choice between using shell scripting and Python in DevOps depends on the specific task or problem you're trying to solve.
 Both have their strengths and are suitable for different scenarios.